 2. Understanding the valued data from all of the data

-What is needed is a clear understanding of metrics that you want to consider.
-Starting with website traffic, a marketer can then move on to building user personas, geo-targeting and much more.
+What is needed is a clear understanding of the metrics that you want to consider.
+Starting with website traffic, a marketer can then move on to building user personas, geo-targeting, and much more.

 3. Identifying and setting up your goals

 Now that the data analysis with Google Analytics has been understood, it is time to identify your goals.
 What exactly do you want your visitors to do after coming to your website in terms of interaction and engagement should be discovered and set up under Goal Settings in GA.
 This will help in reflecting and quantifying the results of user engagement.